Skip to content

 mooncake --help

-Quick Start
+30 Second Quick Start

-# Create a simple configuration
+# Create config.yml

-cat > config.yml <<EOF
+cat > config.yml <<'EOF'

 - name: Hello Mooncake